ssb-junkyard/ssb-replication-limiter/README.md

   - [x] Set a threshold to trigger special mode that limits the number of feeds being replicated at once.
   - [x] Set the max number of feeds to download at once when in special mode.
   - [ ] Expose a mode obs so you can know when it's in limited mode.
-  - [ ] Prioritising order of who to replicate first.
+  - [x] Prioritising order of who to replicate first.
-  - [ ] Don't pause feeds that are synced with us.
-That way we can still get their updates.

 ## API